Link to: Curriculum Vitae

 It Pays to Have Friends, with Byoung-Hyoun Hwang, 2009, Journal of Financial Economics

 Currently, a director is classified as independent if he/she has neither financial nor familial ties to the CEO or to the firm.
 We add another dimension: social ties.
 Using a unique data set, we find that 87% of boards are conventionally independent, but that only 62% are conventionally and socially independent.
 Furthermore, firms whose boards are conventionally and socially independent award a significantly lower level of compensation, exhibit stronger pay performance sensitivity, and exhibit stronger turnover-performance sensitivity than firms whose boards are only conventionally independent.
 Our results suggest that social ties do matter, and that consequently, a considerable percentage of the conventionally independent boards are substantively not.

-Return Performance Surrounding Reverse Stock Splits, with April Klein and James Rosenfeld, 2008, Financial Management
+Return Performance Surrounding Reverse Stock Splits, with April Klein and James Rosenfeld, 2008, lead article, Financial Management

 We examine the long-run return performance of over 1,600 firms with reverse stock splits.
 These stocks record statistically significant negative abnormal returns over the three-year period following the month of the reverse split.
 The sample firms experience poor operating performances over the four years that include and follow the year of the reverse split, which suggests informational inefficiencies.
 Because these stocks have unique financial characteristics, we also show that they would be very difficult to sell short.
 Thus, arbitrageurs would be restricted in their ability to earn abnormal profits, even if they correctly anticipated a price decline.